F1 POWER RANKINGS: From 10 to 1 – revisiting how we ranked the teams after winter testing

-We asked each of our experts to rank the 10 F1 teams from P1 to P10, based on how they viewed the pecking order after pre-season testing.
+After 2020 pre-season testing, we asked each of our experts to rank the 10 F1 teams from P1 to P10, based on how they viewed the order after this six days of running in Barcelona.
 We then averaged their scores out to create our ranking.

 2019 constructors’ finish: 10th

-There’s no doubt that things are looking rosier for Williams in 2020 than they did in 2019.
-The truculent FW42 has given away to an FW43 that both George Russell and Nicholas Latifi seem much happier with – and which managed to give Williams the seventh fastest time of the test to boot.
-However, Russell admitted that “realistically we are still the slowest car” – and our experts agreed, with Williams still at the bottom of the table.
+There’s no doubt that, performance-wise at least, things are looking rosier for Williams in 2020 than they did in 2019.
+The truculent FW42 has given away to an FW43 that both George Russell and Nicholas Latifi seem much happier with – and which managed to give Williams the seventh fastest time of pre-season testing back in February too.

 2019 constructors’ finish: 9th